-Selected from among the 16 County Teachers of the year each fall, the Maine Teacher of the Year becomes the most visible exemplar of the teaching profession in the state.
-He or she is invited to serve on various committees, participate in many program and events, and speak on a number of occasions in Maine.
+Selected from the 16 County Teachers of the Year each fall, the Maine Teacher of the Year becomes the most visible ambassador of the teaching profession in the state.
+They are invited to serve on various committees, participate in many program and events, and speak on a number of occasions in Maine.

 The Maine Teacher of the Year represents Maine in the National Teacher of the Year Program (NTOY), administered by the Chief Council of State School Officers (CCSSO).
 State Teachers of the Year participate in the National Teacher of the Year Induction Program, Washington DC Recognition Week (includes a White House ceremony), International Space Camp and the Next Steps Conference at Princeton University.
 In 2017, CCSSO and the College Football Playoff Foundation partnered to celebrate STOYs at the College Football Championship.

 The Maine Teacher of the Year is also an entrant for the esteemed position of the National Teacher of the Year.

 2024 Maine Teacher of the Year Joshua Chard is a second and third-grade looping teacher at East End Community School and the drama director at Deering High School, both in Portland, Maine.
 His approach to designing and implementing curriculum for young learners always starts through a culturally responsive lens.
 Joyful relationships are at the heart of everything Chard does in his classroom, and he is inspired every day by the honor of lifting up and celebrating his diverse learners.